 What tools do you need to become a transcriptionist?

 Online transcription jobs require you to purchase your equipment.
 Let’s begin with the recommended hardware.

-A high-quality and comfortable keyboard are also highly recommended.
+A high-quality and comfortable keyboard is also highly recommended.
 Many of our transcriptionists use a mechanical keyboard.
 These keyboards are easier on your hands, wrists, and fingers because the keys are easier to push down.
 They start around $75 and are well worth the investment if you have previously experienced pain in your hands or wrists from typing.
 A good pair of earbuds or a headset is also needed to transcribe audio files.

 Just as important is access to high-speed internet.
 Download speeds of at least 10mbps, although 100mbps is recommended, with upload speeds of at least 10mbps.

 Using a foot pedal is also recommended, and here’s why.
 Each time you remove your hand(s) from the keyboard and use your mouse to playback a portion of the audio file, you lose seven characters each second.
-Since speed and accuracy is the foundation for a transcriptionist, learning to use a foot pedal will increase your productivity and, in turn, your income.
+Since speed and accuracy are the foundation for a transcriptionist, learning to use a foot pedal will increase your productivity and, in turn, your income.

 ExpressScribe is our recommendation.
 The software is affordable and priced at around $40 for a lifetime subscription.
 They also have a free version without all the bells and whistles.
 Another advantage of this software is that it’s compatible with almost every foot pedal on the market.

 A foot pedal isn’t necessary but highly advised because it saves time once you master usage.
-Look at the Infinity USB Digital Foot Control with Computer plug (IN-USB2).
+Look at the Infinity USB Digital Foot Control with Computer Plug (IN-USB2).
 You can find it at Walmart, Amazon, and other online stores.

 Do you prefer earbuds or an over-the-ear headset?
 We recommend an over-the-ear, noise-canceling headset such as the ECS OHUSB Wordslinger Deluxe for your over-the-ear USB transcription headset.
 The Spectra USB Transcription Headset is an excellent choice if you prefer earbuds.

 Text Expander Software